slamarre/slamarre/README.md

 - 👋 Hi, I’m @slamarre
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development/software development
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on something cool
-- 📫 How to reach me github for now.
+- 📫 How to reach me, Github for now.

 <!---
 slamarre/slamarre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.